Many or all companies we feature compensate us. Compensation and editorial

 CFP®

 High student loan debt can inhibit you from qualifying for other loans, such as buying a house.
-Paying it off quickly lifts the emotional burden of excessive debt.
-If the debt is keeping you from making retirement plan contributions that are being matched, it can be detrimental.
-Or if you want or need to save money for a separate goal, you can’t ask for student loan payments back.
+Paying it off lifts the emotional burden of excessive debt.
+If the debt is keeping you from making retirement plan contributions that your employer is matching, it can be detrimental.
+Or if you need to save money for a separate goal, you can’t ask for student loan payments back.

 Step 4: Consider making multiple payments each month

-If you want to pay your debt off even faster, consider making multiple payments every month to coincide with your paychecks.
-This will ensure you don’t have a chance to spend that cash on anything else, and it may allow you to wipe out newly accrued interest mid-month before it has a chance to capitalize.
+If you want to repay your debt faster, consider making multiple monthly payments that coincide with your paychecks.
+This helps ensure the money goes toward your loans before it can be spent elsewhere, and it may allow you to reduce newly accrued interest mid-month before it capitalizes.

-And if you get paid every other week instead of bi-monthly—meaning you get 26 paychecks in a year instead of 24—you’ll make a full month of extra payments by the end of the year without realizing it.
+If you get paid every other week instead of bimonthly, you’ll earn 26 paychecks in a year instead of 24.
+This means you’ll make an extra full month of payments annually without realizing it, which can lower your interest costs.

-This may not sound like much, but it can save you thousands in interest.
-For example, making bi-weekly instead of monthly payments on a $100,000 student loan at 7% could lead to paying your loans off 12 months faster and saving over $4,000 in interest.
+For example, making biweekly instead of monthly payments on a $100,000 student loan at 7% could shave 12 months off your repayment period and save you over $4,000 in interest.

 Once you’ve landed a well-paying job, paid off some of your debt, and maybe even improved your credit score, it might make sense to refinance your student loans if you can qualify for a lower interest rate.